jesseyuen/portfolio-2021/src/thoughts/2025-09-12-week-notes-not-weekly-notes.md

 A highlight of the week in the big smoke was meeting [Joshua Crowley](https://joshuacrowley.com/), an educator and designer who runs [Jagged Peaks.](https://jaggedpeaks.club/) I had asked him to run a three hour workshop for the team on Cursor and prototyping AI-first experiences and Multimodal apps.
 Like what I imagine is happening in many orgs, Hireup has declared a future filled with AI and as designers riding this wave of whatever it will be eventually called, we recognised our team would find value in:

-* a common framework for us to help identify good (and less good) AI experiences
+* establishing a common framework for us to help identify good (and less good) AI experiences
-* establishing a shared language when we talk about AI and design
+* building a shared language for when we talk about AI and design
 * some help with understanding how low the barrier of entry actually is to explore emerging interaction paradigms

 Josh brought a refreshing level of honesty, humility and deep curiosity, immediately made us all feel safe and led a workshop which we all loved.
 It was wild to watch Service Designers who had never opened an IDE in their life prompt-build a multimodal shopping list app from scratch.
 I can't recommend Josh enough if you suspect your team might need a gentle nudge into a space that seems kind of scary from the outside looking in.